 This list is not necessarily exhaustive - you'll find you add to it as time goes by.
 But it's an excellent starting-point.

 I am not a veterinarian, and this information does not constitute veterinary advice.
-If you're at all worried about your chickens and how to treat them, you should consult your nearest avian veterinarian.
+If your chickens seem unwell, or if you're at all worried about your chickens and how to treat them, you should consult your nearest avian veterinarian.

 Any chicken showing signs of illness should immediately be separated from the rest of the flock, as should any new chickens who may be carrying an illness you can't see – yet.